Utah Financial Aid and Assistance Programs.

-Find how to get financial help and to apply for assistance programs in all cities and counties in Utah, including Salt Lake City and West Valley City.
+Find how to get financial help and to apply for assistance programs in all cities and counties in Utah listed below, including Salt Lake City and Provo.
 Residents can receive grants for paying utility or heating bills, free medical care, rent or mortgage help and other forms of financial support from various non-profit as well as state government agencies.

 Utah Children’s Health Insurance Program (CHIP)

-This is a health care insurance program for children under the age of 19.
+This is a government health care insurance program for children under the age of 19.
 It will help patients save on and receive lower medical bills than they would otherwise normally need to pay.
 There are possible premiums or co-pays that would need to be paid for this assistance program of up to $25 per family.
-1-877-543-7669
+Phone 1-877-543-7669.
+They can even give advice on timely medical bill laws by state.

 Temporary Assistance for Needy Families (TANF)

 Provides monthly cash grants and financial assistance to lower income families that have children under the age 18.
 Funds can be used to pay rent, medical costs and other basic needs.
-(866-435-7414)
+TANF is a form of grant for financial hardships.
+Call 866-435-7414.

 The Utah food stamp program helps those in need with buying healthy and nutritious food.
-Most of the households that receive financial aid must spend some of their own cash along with their vouchers to buy the food and groceries they need.
+Most of the households that receive financial aid using the EBT Card must spend some of their own cash along with their vouchers to buy the food, household products, as well as groceries they need.

-This program provides assistance to the elderly and sick in Utah.
+This program provides government assistance to the elderly and sick in Utah.
 For many, it is their only source of income, and the grants provided are used to pay for expenses such as utilities, prescription medicines and rent.
 This assistance program helps thousands of individuals in Utah.
-Call them at (801) 526-0950 to find additional ways to get help with paying medical bills or other expenses.
+Call them at (801) 526-0950 to find additional ways to get help with paying medical bills, federal rental assistance or other expenses.

 Housing and Rent Programs